 Our Employer Spotlights connect jobseekers to employers such as Amazon, Safeway, CVS, United Airlines, and California Pacific Medical Center.
 Whether it’s a hiring event or an information session, our spotlights are a great way to learn what employers are looking for and to access local opportunities.

-Employer Spotlights are hosted at the Career Center, the Family & Career Service Center, and HI-KEY.
+Employer Spotlights are hosted at the Career Center and the Family & Career Service Center.
 Check out the Calendar for upcoming events.

 Success Centers conducts hiring fairs, one in partnership with Mayor’s Youth Jobs+ in San Francisco, that can connect you with employers actively offering employment opportunities.
 Most fairs feature more than 40 employers and hundreds of openings.
 We can also refer you to other job fairs, both inside and outside the areas we serve.